ovh/docs/pages/web/emails/email_owa/guide.en-gb.md

 ## Objective

-With OVHcloud Hosted Exchange you can send and receive your emails using a device and client of your choice.
+With OVHcloud email solutions you can send and receive your emails using a device and client of your choice.
 To access an account from anywhere via web browser, OVHcloud provides an online email client called Outlook Web Application (OWA).
 Our [webmail login page](https://www.ovh.co.uk/mail) is the single point of access to the respective OWA for all active email accounts on MX Plan, Email Pro and Hosted Exchange.

 **This guide explains how to use your email address with OWA and exemplifies the most important features of this interface.**